 That may sound overly dramatic.
 But think about it.
 You probably won’t run into such a mindset at the event, itself.
 After all, everyone expects bikes to be everywhere.
 If you’re in Sturgis (or any of the nearby towns like Spearfish, Belle Fourche, Rapid City, etc., the natives expect the motorcycle traffic.
-But en route to your destination, you might be accompanied by dozens of other bikers coming from all paths leading to the motorcycle rally.
+But en route to your destination, the Sturgis Motorcycle Rally, you might be accompanied by dozens of other bikers coming from all paths leading to the motorcycle rally.
 Three-hundred miles away, people shopping in stores or dining in restaurants may not be in tune with the event.

 So if you arrive at a diner along with 20 other bikers… well, the uninitiated mini-van driver’s first thought could be “Biker gang!
 Gotta protect the kids!”
 If all they hear is the intimidating sound of rolling thunder and all they see is a tough-looking bunch with leather jackets, tattoos, piercings, mirrored sunglasses and bandanas, your misunderstood passion for riding may seem like quite a threat to them.